-Short-Duration Prescription Medications

-(Those to be given 10 days or less that must be taken more than 3 times a day.)
+Short-Duration Prescription Medications (Those to be given 10 days or less that must be taken more than 3 times a day.)

 - 1. Provide written request by parent or guardian.
-This should include the student's name, the time of administration and the dosage to be given. - 2.
+This should include the student's name, the time of administration and the dosage to be given.
+(See form in the handbook.) - 2.
 Parent/guardian MUST bring the medication in the original prescription bottle, properly labeled with the student's name, physician's name and directions.
 This label will be accepted as the physician's order. - 3.
 Sufficient medication for the entire time of administration should be provided.
-Students are not to transport medication back and forth daily. - 4.
+Students are not to transport medication back and forth daily, unless in liquid form. - 4.
 At no time should a student transport or be in possession of any medication, prescription or over-the-counter drug, on school property.